devops-rob/target-cli/README.md

 ### Setting Default Context Profiles

-Setting the default or changing the default context profile for a tool can be done with the `set-default` sub command.
+To set or change the default context profile for a tool, use the `set-default` subcommand:

 ```shell
 target vault set-default staging
 ```

-Once a default has been set, a new shell will need to be launch in order for the changes to take effect.
-All new shell session swill spawn with your defaults as set.
+After setting a default, you'll need to start a new shell session for the changes to take effect.
+This is because the environment variables in the current shell session won't automatically update.
+In all new shell sessions, the environment variables will be set according to your defaults.

 ### Switching Context profiles

-This can be done using the `select` sub command:
+To switch between different context profiles, use the `select` subcommand as shown below:

 ```shell
 target vault select dev
 ```

-This will print all `export` commands for the selected context profile.

-In order for this to take effect in the current shell session, the above command will need to be wrapped in an `eval` command:
+This subcommand prints all `export` commands for the selected context profile (`dev` in this case).
+To apply these `export` commands to your current shell session, wrap the `select` subcommand in an `eval` command like so:

 ```shell
 eval $(target vault select dev)
 ```

+The `eval` command executes the `export` commands, setting the environment variables for the selected context profile in your current shell session.